Dean Blunt

-Roy Chukwuemeka Nnawuchi, better known by his pseudonym Dean Blunt, is a British singer-songwriter, musician and contemporary artist.
-He is best known for his current solo work as well as his previous work as part of avant-garde duo Hype Williams (along with Inga Copeland), and more recently, the hip hop group Babyfather.
+Roy Chukwuemeka Nnawuchi (born 8 February 1984), known professionally as Dean Blunt, is an English singer-songwriter, musician, producer, and contemporary artist.
+He is best known for his current solo work as well as his previous work as part of the avant-garde duo Hype Williams (with Inga Copeland) and the hip-hop project Babyfather.
 Blunt was also the founder of London rock band Graffiti Island.
-He has been described as "a prolific, category-rejecting artist" and "an art-pop provocateur."
+He has been described as "a prolific, category-rejecting artist" and "an art-pop provocateur".

-Life and career
+Early life

-Although little is known about his personal life, Blunt has said he comes from a London family that he describes as "Sun readers, working class, kind of ignorant in ways".
+Although little is known about his personal life, Blunt has said he comes from a family in Hackney, London, that he describes as "Sun readers, working class, kind of ignorant in ways".

+Music career

 Blunt performed music with Russian-born artist Inga Copeland (also known as Lolina) as the electronic duo Hype Williams from 2007 until 2012.
 Supposedly founded in 2005 as a "relay" project passed between artists every five years, the group has given few interviews, leaving music journalists and the media in doubt as to the exact nature of the project.
 The group's lineup has remained obscure, although Blunt's artistic style has been heard within newer releases, and a variety of other names have also been invoked as members.
 A mysterious representative named Denna Frances Glass has alternately been posited as either the manager of the project or a fake identity created by Blunt and Copeland.
 In 2016, Glass announced that Blunt and Copeland were no longer part of the project, which would be continuing with other members.

-Blunt embarked his solo career in 2011, releasing a set of albums as well as several EPs and singles.
+Blunt embarked on his solo career in 2011, releasing a set of albums as well as several EPs and singles.
 His first few full-length studio albums, The Narcissist II (2012), The Redeemer (2013), and Black Metal (2014), received attention and praise from various music publications.
-BBF Hosted By DJ Escrow, his first album as Babyfather, was named the best album of 2016 by Tiny Mix Tapes and Resident Advisor.
+"BBF" Hosted by DJ Escrow, his first album under experimental group Babyfather, was named the best album of 2016 by Tiny Mix Tapes and Resident Advisor.

 In 2018, Blunt contributed heavily to ASAP Rocky's album Testing, with production and writing credits on "Purity" and "Gunz N Butter" and additional vocals on "Calldrops".
 Blunt's work on the album followed collaborative singles between the two artists prior, such as the Babyfather track "Benzo Amore".
 The pair have since collaborated on multiple recordings.